GetStream/stream-chat-react-native/COOKBOOK.md

 The type definition for `Channel` provide a full overview of the customizations available.
 A small sample of what is possible is can be seen in modifying `hasFilePicker`, `messageContentOrder`, and `supportedReactions`.

 **NOTE:** When `messageContentOrder` is changed the default styling no longer matches the design as the bottom inner corder does not a have a radius.
-This can be altered using the `theme`.
+This can be altered using the `theme`, or more appropriately in this case by using a .

 <table>
   <tr>